refinedev/refine/documentation/docs/api-reference/mui/hooks/useDataGrid/index.md

 ### `pagination.pageSize`

-> Default: `25`

 Sets the initial value of the page size.
+It is `25` by default.

 ```tsx
 useDataGrid({